-Over the last several years, HKHS has focused on both internal benchmark and external standardized assessments to measure student performance in core academic areas including reading, writing, math and science.
+Over the last several years, HKHS has focused on both internal benchmark and external standardized assessments to measure student performance in core academic areas including reading, writing, math, and science.
 We have relied heavily on the data-team model, returning to it again and again as our map to growth in any area.
-While we have enjoyed a fairly consistent pattern of success, the pandemic caused a significant disruption in our traditional data gathering at the end of the 2019-20 academic year.
-In addition, the extended school closure last spring as well as uncertainty in the current academic year leave us concerned about student growth.
+While we have enjoyed a fairly consistent pattern of success, significant disruptions to the learning model have impacted scores and therefore, have left us concerned about student growth.
 Our team will need to assess where students are at the beginning of the year with respect to academic benchmarks and then set growth targets such that, by employing the very best instructional strategies and supports, our students will end the year at the appropriate mastery levels.